zambezi21/SOAR-EDR-PROJECT/README.md

   ![Tines 4](https://github.com/user-attachments/assets/e33cf832-5ac5-42b0-9db5-0be51269a84a)
   *Ref 12: Test connection btw LimaCharle + Tines*

-- The fith step was to send a Slack message, send an email containing info about the detection, and generate a user prompt to ask to isolate the machine and if yes then isolate the machine.
-One has too set up the link between Tines and Slack.
-Then test the link between them as well as the Tines and email.
-Then one has to set up the user promt with the yes and no actions as well as what message to send to Slack if response is 'no'and if response is 'yes'then communicate with LimaCharlie.
-Then run the whole workflow to test to see if it works and isloates the machine.
-Then ping a website on the windows server to test results, it should show General failure.
+- TThe fifth step involves sending a Slack message, emailing information about the detection, and generating a user prompt to request machine isolation.
+If the response is "yes," proceed to isolate the machine.
+Begin by setting up the integration between Tines and Slack and testing both the Slack and email links from Tines.
+Next, configure the user prompt with actions for "yes" and "no" responses, specifying the message to send to Slack if the response is "no" and initiating communication with LimaCharlie if the response is "yes."
+Run the entire workflow to test its functionality and ensure the machine is isolated as expected.
+Finally, verify by pinging a website from the Windows server; the result should indicate "General failure."

   ![Slack 1 (2)](https://github.com/user-attachments/assets/38a44b69-20cd-4836-9b2a-8e6a8b17285d)
   ![Slack 2](https://github.com/user-attachments/assets/b0eed4bf-e02e-474c-bf87-966ffd475238)